Yankee Needle: American Merchants and the development of the Swatow lace industry in China and the garment industry in HK

 After the War, the two families split up and moved to New York where Charles Mamiye’s son Jack C. Mamiye,1925-2005) founded Mamiye Brothers in 1947 with his siblings while Max Hidary and his nephew Moe Hidary (died in 1988) founded M. Hidary & Co in 1948.

 The success of Mamiye could be attributed to three factors.
 First, the firm’s focus on kid’s clothings, which benefited significantly from the post War Baby Boom.
 Second, the firm leverages the power of media brands, licensing from Disney, Time Warner, Mattel and NBC and making clothes based on cartoon characters such as Mickey Mouse or TV personalities such as the Olsen twins.
 Thirdly, low cost offshore manufacturing where the family leverages its decades of connections in the Far East.
-In 1957, the Mamiyes formed Sterling Products (英聯製衣) with Beatrice Chen Ping-Tsung, whose husband’s family was in the Swatow lace business.
-By 1973, the Mamiyes had a factory in HK which employed over 500 workers which also manufactured jeans (under the Blue Tiger Denim Jeans brand) in addition to kids’ clothings.
-Under the leadership of Beatrice’s eldest son, a British trained doctor Kenneth KK Wang (王克繼, 1947-2010), Sterling expanded significantly and built factories in Singapore, Malaysia, the Philippines, Myanmar, El Salvador and Mexico.
+In 1957, the Mamiyes formed Sterling Products (英聯製衣) in HK with Beatrice Chen Ping-Tsung (陳秉貞, 1926-2014).
+Chen was a graduate of McTyeire and St John’s University in Shanghai where she met her husband James Wang (王華祥), the sixth son of Swatow lace merchant Wang Yung-chi (王榮績, 1887-1945).
+The couple joined the family business in Swatow but were separated not by choice after the Communists came to power with Chen in HK at first making a living as a tutor and later a garment manufacturer and eventually able to get her entire family out.
+By 1973, Sterling employed over 500 workers which also manufactured jeans (under the Blue Tiger Denim Jeans brand) in addition to kids’ clothing.
+With the assistance of Beatrice’s eldest son, a British trained doctor Kenneth KK Wang (王克繼, 1947-2010), Sterling expanded significantly and built factories in Singapore, Malaysia, the Philippines, Myanmar, El Salvador and Mexico, becoming one of the largest manufacturers of children clothing in the world.
 The partnerships between the Mamiyes and the Wangs extended to the next generations as Jack was succeeded by his son Charles D. Mamiye and Kenneth by his children.

 For more info on the Swatow lace industry: